storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 If you find yourself solidly in the pantsers’ camp, here are some techniques and tricks  to ‘outline as little as possible’.

-You can use StoryBuilder before, during, and after you’ve started writing.
+You can use StoryCAD before, during, and after you’ve started writing.

 If you’re ready to start writing, take a moment and brainstorm a list of scenes.
 You almost certainly have some in mind.
 At the start the list doesn’t  have to be exhaustive; it’s unlikely it will be.
 You can add a scene with	 nothing more a title and perhaps a line or two of Scene Sketch.
 If you’ve jumped in and started writing, add the scenes you’ve written.
 You can always add detail on scenes, most of it on the Scene tab: the setting, who’s in the scene, and a  sketch of what happens.
 You can also use the Stock Scenes tool to find possible scenes to add to your collection.